AmirAzmy/connetalentsTask/README.md

 - Ensure that the Laravel development server is running (`php artisan serve`) before making API requests.
 - Include the `Accept: application/json header` in your API requests to ensure JSON responses.

+## Testing

+The project includes unit tests to ensure the functionality of the API endpoints.
+To run the tests, execute the following command:

+    php artisan test

+The tests cover scenarios such as filtering hotels by name, city, price range, date range, and sorting by name or price.

 For further assistance or inquiries, please contact me at `eng.amirazmys@gmail.com`.